Skip to main content

 Make sure to visit the high street, Karl Johan, and Bogstadveien, as well as the excellent niche shops in Grünerløkka and the trendy new Oslobukta neighbourhood.

-… and you will reach Oslos Supermarked, an alternative and edgy, yet cosy Christmas market at the cultural arena SALT across the water from the Opera.
+Soon, you will reach Oslo's Supermarked, a cosy, alternative Christmas market at the cultural arena SALT, across the water from the Opera.

 It's open the three first weekends of Advent.
 Find unique ceramics, accessories, clothes, second-hand gifts, and …

-... enjoy a sauna session!
+... saunas!
 There are a number of fjord saunas along the waterfront.

-You can book a visit in advance or drop in for a steaming hot and/or ice cold shock!
+You can book a visit in advance or drop in for some steaming hot relaxation and/or an ice-cold shock!

-Celebrate an Old-fashioned Christmas at the Norwegian Museum of Cultural History, a wonderful open-air museum at Bygdøy.
+Discover how Christmas was celebrated in the old days at the Norwegian Museum of Cultural History, a wonderful open-air museum at Bygdøy.

-Here, you can experience Christmas traditions from the past 500 years in old, traditional houses that have been preserved.
-It's open the first two weekends in December.
+Experience Christmas traditions from the past 500 years in centuries-old traditional houses that have been carefully preserved.
+You may even meet the Norwegian Santa, Fjøsnissen!

-The traditional Norwegian Christmas dishes varies depending on where in Norway you are.
+Traditional Norwegian Christmas dishes vary depending on where you are in Norway.

 Luckily, the wide range of culinary experiences in Oslo makes it possible to taste a little bit (or a lot!) of everything.

-It might be hard to get a table, since Norwegians love to celebrate Julebord, a Christmas party that involves eating a meal out with friends or colleagues.
+It might be hard to get a table, since Norwegians love their julebord, a Christmas party that involves dining out and enjoying traditional Christmas disheswith friends or colleagues.
 So, book early!

-In between the Christmas markets, take a break and sip the best hot chocolate in town at the luxurious library bar at Hotel Bristol, or sample a cup at the renowned patisserie Pascal, in Henrik Ibsens gate.
+In between the Christmas markets, take a break and sip the best hot chocolate in town at the luxurious library bar at Hotel Bristol, or sample an indulgent cup at the renowned patisserie Pascal, in Henrik Ibsens gate.

 You can sample it at storied eateries like Lorry Restaurant, or at Frognerseteren Restaurant Finstua, which offers beautiful views of Oslo (and a cosy fireplace).